 Sustainability and Life Cycle Analysis

-MGG Polymers is producing Post-Consumer Recycled tech-polymers with approximately 10 % of the energy used to produce the same virgin polymers.
-During this high-tech recycling process MGG Polymers also uses renewable energy sources, amongst which from a major Photovoltaic Energy plant on the roof of the recycling facility.
+MGG Polymers is producing Post-Consumer Recycled polymers with approximately 10 % of the energy that is used to produce the same virgin polymers.

-Compared to virgin plastics MGG Polymers reduces the CO2 emissions by over 4 MT per ton tech-polymers produced.
+Compared to virgin plastics MGG Polymers reduces the CO2 emissions by over 4 MT per ton PCR polymers produced.

-Using PCR tech plastics is by far the environmentally friendly way in terms of energy and carbon footprint and these PCR tech-polymers are therefore increasingly sought after materials for the Circular Economy.
+The use of PCR plastics in durable products such as electronics is by far the most environmentally friendly way in terms of energy and carbon footprint and these PCR polymers are therefore increasingly popular raw materials for the Circular Economy.

 - Oil is extracted